hantsy/quarkus-sandbox/docs/jakarta-data.md

 > Check the complete sample codes in [`PostRepositoryTest`](https://github.com/hantsy/quarkus-sandbox/blob/master/jakarta-data/src/test/java/com/example/PostRepositoryTest.java).

-In the [Integrating Jakarta Data with Spring](https://medium.com/itnext/integrating-jakarta-data-with-spring-0beb5c215f5f)we encountered the transaction management issue when using Jakarta Data with Spring.
-In Quarkus, the transaction works seamlessly with the Jakarta Data Repository interfaces.
+In the [Integrating Jakarta Data with Spring](https://medium.com/itnext/integrating-jakarta-data-with-spring-0beb5c215f5f)we encountered the transaction management issue when using Jakarta Data with Spring because Spring has not handled the transaction case of using Hibernate `StatelessSession`.

+In Quarkus, the transaction management works seamlessly with the Jakarta Data Repository interfaces.

-Add a `@Transactional` annotation on the `PostRepository` interface or on the certain method, eg. `deleteAll()`, it will be added in the implementation class.
+Add a `@Transactional` annotation on the `PostRepository` interface or on the certain methods, eg. `deleteAll()`, it will be added in the implementation class.

 ```java
 @Repository